 - This breach of duty caused the victim’s injuries.

 If these three things are established, the victim can sue the offending party for damages, including medical expenses, the costs of ongoing treatments such as physical therapy, property damage that also resulted from the accident, and their pain and suffering.
 In broken bone cases that resulted from workplace accidents, workers’ compensation benefits may cover medical expenses and time lost from work, but they most likely won’t cover the costs of ongoing treatments or compensate the victim for their pain and suffering.

 Why Hire a Broken Bones Attorney?

 A competent legal professional will be able to guide you through a workers’ compensation claim process, but the amount you receive may not be enough to cover your losses.
 If unsafe working conditions cause your accident, your employer may be held accountable and considered negligent in their duty to provide a hazard-free workplace.

 At Douglas, Haun & Heidemann, we believe that anyone who suffers a bone fracture injury in Springfield, Mo., and the surrounding areas deserves thorough legal representation and fair compensation for their injuries.
-Visit our website or get in touch with our team of experts to start reviewing a case or if you have any questions about broken bone injury law and the damages you may be able to claim.
+Contact our team of expert attorneys today at (417) 326-526 or online to start reviewing a case or to answer any questions about broken bone injury law.

 Client Testimonial: 5/5 ★ ★ ★ ★ ★